rmscode/binary-garden/docs/hardware/hardware.md

 ### Upgrading the Firmware

-OS9 switches have two boot banks, A and B. It's good practice to upload new frmware into on boot bank and keep the old firmware in the other in case you need to roll back.
+OS9 switches have two boot banks, A and B. It's good practice to upload new firmware into on boot bank and keep the old firmware in the other in case you need to roll back.

 #### 1. Make a copy of the startup configuration